| AN

 Many

-the creed has been used to help patients recover from illness.
+creed has been used to help patients recover from illness.
+In

 Optimist International adopted this creed in 1922.
 It was

-Forces and How to Use Them."
-The author was Christian
+and How to Use Them."
+The author was Christian D. Larson, a

-D. Larson, a prolific writer and lecturer who believed that
+prolific writer and lecturer who believed that people have

-people have tremendous latent powers, which could be harnessed
+tremendous latent powers, which could be harnessed for success

 To promote an active interest in good government and civic